Museums - Totem Heritage Center

 May thru September: Open daily, 8:00 a.m. to 5:00 p.m.

-October thru April: Open Monday thru Friday 1:00 to 5:00 p.m., Closed Saturday and Sunday
+October thru April: Open Monday thru Friday 1:00 to 5:00 p.m., Closed to the public on Saturday and Sunday.
+Classes may run during evenings and the weekend.

 Children 12 and under: Free